 One of the more effective follow-up content to create is the personalised video to introduce your team and what you would like to do for the prospect.
 It is vitally important for prospects to be able to visualise in their head what a partnership with your company will be like and how they can benefit from it.

-I work with a team of B2B marketers to plan and execute B2B marketing programs like the one described above.
-We have succeeded in creating sales opportunities and accelerating sales pipeline for every kind of B2B company.
+My name is Tim Yang and I work with a team of B2B marketers to plan and execute B2B marketing programs like the one described above.
+We have succeeded in creating sales opportunities and accelerating sales pipeline for every kind of enterprise technology company.
 Contact me today and let’s start planning your marketing future.